pennyl67/openminted-guidelines/README.md

 * how to share your resources through the OpenMinTeD platform
 * [how to give us feedback and contribute to the guidelines](/contributing-to-the-guidelines.md).

-OpenMinTeD enables the creation of an infrastructure that fosters and facilitates the use of Text and Data Mining (TDM) technologies in the scientific literature world, builds on existing TDM tools and platforms, and renders them discoverable and interoperable through a dedicated registry and a standards-based interoperability layer.
+OpenMinTeD enables the creation of an infrastructure that fosters and facilitates the use of Text and Data Mining (TDM) technologies in the world of scholarly content, builds on existing TDM tools and platforms, and renders them discoverable and interoperable through a dedicated registry and a standards-based interoperability layer.

 ![](/assets/1.png)

 The OpenMinTeD platform serves as a **facilitator** of TDM in an ecosystem of e-infrastructures and repositories, collecting, transforming and making available **only resources needed for running TDM operations**.
 In other words, it is not one more registry of content and services, and it doesn't seek to collect and provide information about resources that might be of interest to TDM stakeholders.